Your College library provides you with a place to study, access to resources across all subjects and help and support from Library staff.

 If your loan is requested by another user you will have 3 days to return it.

-The Library works on a self-service system for borrowing and returning books, with a self-service station on the Ground Floor and a second station just for borrowing on the First Floor.
+The Library works on a self-service system for borrowing and returning books, with a self-service station on the Ground Floor and on the Second Floor.

-For detailed information about finding and borrowing books, watch the video below and check our Finding and Borrowing webpage.
+For detailed information about finding and borrowing books, watch the video below and check our Borrowing webpage.

 Wifi is available throughout the building and some desks also have wired network sockets.
 For wifi please use eduroam as it is available in all Cambridge University buildings across the city.